sunainag/TestGitHub/README.md

 @ResponseBody annotation is used to indicate that the return value of a method should be used as the response body of the request.
 @PathVariable annotation, as the name suggests, is used to bind a path variable with a method parameter
-@DeleteMapping is a composed annotation that acts as a shortcut for @RequestMapping(method = RequestMethod.DELETE)
+@DeleteMapping is a composed annotation that acts as a shortcut for @RequestMapping(method = RequestMethod.DELETE) The postForObject API - returns the resource itself post for location - returns the URI of the newly created resource

 Hibernate: